LucasDelfino92/morrowindsharp/wjsetup.md

 > ℹ️ If at any point Wrye Mashs asks you to enable the MWSE 1024 plugin support, click **Yes**.
 Assuming it does not, you can always enable it by launching **mash64** from Mod Organizer 2, clicking the **Settings Window** icon at the bottom of the window, and the going to the **Advanced** tab and checking **Add support for up to 1024 plugins**.

+> ⚠️ Failing to enable this option can cause you to be unable to repair your saves.

 ## Mlox setup

 - Run **Mod Organizer 2.exe**, found in your **Morrowind Sharp** folder.